aviacommerce/avia-docs/content/home/marketing/open-source.md

 order: 0
 ---

-Snitch is open source and always will be.
+AviaCommerce is open source and always will be.
 We believe the best comes out after mass collaboration.

 We will always keep this project open source for the community to use it the way it wants to.